LucasAlderfer/Quantified_Self/README.md

   - See one specific meal in the database by id: get '/api/v1/meals/:meal_id/foods'

   - Add a food to a specific meal: post '/api/v1/meals/:meal_id/foods/:id'
+    - Parameters of both meal_id and id are required, id is the id of the food to be added
+    - Successful addition of a food to a meal will display:
+    {
+      "message": "Successfully added FOODNAME to MEALNAME"
+    }

   - Remove a food from a specific meal: delete '/api/v1/meals/:meal_id/foods/:id'
+    - Successful removal of a food from a meal will display:
+    {
+      "message": "Successfully removed FOODNAME from MEALNAME"
+    }

   - See the favorite foods in the database:
     - This metric is determined by the foods that have been included in the highest number of meals, returning all the foods at each of the highest 3 number of times that a food has been eaten, but only returning them if the number of times is higher than 1.